Fernando Echávarri

-Fernando Echávarri Erasun (born 13 August 1972 in Santander, Spain) is a professional yachtsman in the Olympic Tornado Class.
+Fernando Echávarri Erasun (born 13 August 1972 in Santander, Spain) is a professional yachtsman in the Olympic Tornado class.
 Teaming with crew Antón Paz Blanco, he became the Spanish, European, World Champion, ISAF Sailor of the year in 2005, Olympic gold medallist at the 2008 Summer Olympic Games held in Qingdao.

 Origins

-Born and raised in Santander, Fernando's family moved to Pontevedra, Galicia when he was five due to his father medical practice as surgeon chief in the Montecelo Hospital.
+Born and raised in Santander,Cantabria, Fernando's family moved to Pontevedra, Galicia when he was five due to his father medical practice as surgeon chief in the Montecelo Hospital.
 He has two brothers (Carlos and Javier) and one younger sister (Beatriz).

 Learning to sail

 Fernando first sailed in a 38 feet ketch at age eight and soon joined the local sailing school where he excelled in the Optimist fleet of the ria de pontevedra.
 His brothers and sister soon joined him and made sailing their common passion, racing regattas all over Spain and Portugal.
 Although his parents (Carlos and Beatriz) did not sail, they adapted their spare time and vacations to their kids racing calendar, always encouraging them to enjoy the sport.
 At age 15, Fernando completed the Optimist class and entered the laser (dinghy) class sailing the standard rig while only 60 kg and 170 cm.
 Although only competitive in light conditions, he soon developed a special technique downwind that gave him fantastic results at a national level.